-The listener or the audience is the other end of the spectrum of communication.
-Listening is the ability to receive and interpret the information/ message.
+- The listener or the audience is the other end of the spectrum of Effective communication.
+Listening is the ability to receive and interpret information/messages.
 While hearing is a physical ability, listening is a skill.
 We often mistake listening to be a passive activity, however, on the contrary listening requires the active participation of the listener.
 So how would the speaker know that you are listening?
 Here are some suggestions.

-Be present; avoid distractions.
+- Be present; avoid distractions.
 Paraphrase to make sure you understood what the speaker intended to convey.
-Depending on the situation and conversation, you may need to be a critical, evaluative, appreciative, sympathetic or empathetic listener.
+Depending on the situation and conversation, you may need to be a critical, evaluative, appreciative, sympathetic, or empathetic listener.
 Clear and continuous communication is a foundation pillar for healthy relationships.
-The good news is that effective communication is a skill that can be learned and practised.
+The good news is that effective communication is a skill that can be learned and practiced.